KEINOS/TPL-PHP-HelloWorld/README.md

 - [TravisCI](https://travis-ci.org/)
 - [COVERALLS](https://coveralls.io/)

-# Using this package as a boilerplate
+# Using this package as a template/boilerplate

+Telling the truth, it was aimed to use it as a template/boilerplate of [composer](https://getcomposer.org/)'s package.

 ## How to user it as a template

-1. Create a new project from this package using composer. (ex. myNewProject)
+1. Create a new project from this package using composer.
+(Ex. myNewProject)

     ```bash
     composer create-project keinos/hello-world-tpl myNewProject
     mv myNewProject
     ```

-2. Run the script below, which re-writes the package and vendor name.
+2. Run the script below, which will re-write the package and vendor names in the scripts.(Ex.
+KEINOS)

     ```bash
+    cd myNewProject
-    ./init/initialize_package.php yourVendorName
+    ./init/initialize_package.php KEINOS
     ```

 3. Before anything, run the tests to check it's basic test functionality.

     ```bash
-    composer test local
+    composer test local all
     ```

     ```bash
     # For Docker users
-    composer test
+    composer test all
     ```

 4. Create an empty Git repository and commit them.